ravindu14/sit323-737-2023-t1-prac5p/Readme.md

 **Instructions to run the calculator microservice**

-1. run command -> yarn install (or npm install)
+1. run command -> docker-compose build

-2. run command -> yarn start
+2. run command -> docker-compose up

    - The application should start on the port 8080.